truthly/pg-webauthn/README.md

 [navigator.credentials.get()]: https://www.w3.org/TR/credential-management-1/#dom-credentialscontainer-get
 [PublicKeyCredentialRequestOptions]: https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialRequestOptions

-❗ [Discoverable Credentials]<br />
-To allow a username-less sign-in flow, the [user_name] input parameter can be skipped during sign-in, but only if [require_resident_key] was set to TRUE in the call to [webauthn.init_credential()] during sign-up when credentials were created.
+To allow a [Discoverable Credentials]-based username-less sign-in flow, the [user_name] input parameter can be skipped during sign-in, but only if [require_resident_key] was set to TRUE in the call to [webauthn.init_credential()] during sign-up when credentials were created.
 Skipping [user_name] or passing a NULL value as input, will cause [webauthn.get_credentials()] to store the input challenge like normal, but the returned